 Guns in Rhode Island

-2021 Firearm Background Checks Continue to Surge Past Pre-Pandemic Levels
+Firearm Background Checks Surge Past Pre-Pandemic Levels 2020-21

-RI exceeding national average increase in FBI NICS* checks.
+In 2021 RI exceeded the national average increase in FBI NICS* checks.

 January 1, 2022 – Rhode Island is 8th highest state (including the District of Columbia) for percentage increase in NICS Checks – 2021 vs. 2019.
 With a total of 37,936 background checks in 2021, we are still very much in a surge, particularly when comparing NICS back to 1999, the first year that FBI began publishing this data.